jrsmth/spring/content/spring-certified-pro/01-spring-core/README.md

     * Spring is a framework that enables developers to build web applications in Java or Kotlin
     * Spring takes care of many low-level aspects of building enterprise-grade applications
         * Allowing us to focus on business features rather than boiler plate code
+    * Spring Facts:
+        * The Spring Framework was created by Rod Johnson in 2003
+        * It is an open-source project that is currently maintain by VMWare
 * Structure:
     * The Spring Framework is split into 5 modules:
         * `Core`: Supports core features - dependency injection (DI), validation, i18n and aspect-oriented programming